niek-sidn/hsm_workshop/Slide05.md

 -   auditability of access / audit trail
 -   "open source"ness (Nitro NetHSM looks promising)
 -   SNMP
+-   And this is a very incomplete list...

 In most cases, an HSM is contacted through an .so module (let's call it a "driver")